marp-dev/sample_top_down_player/README.md

 # Topdown player - Godot sample project

+/By Miguel Angel Rodriguez Perez [marp.rocks](marp.rocks)/

-It features a simple playable character and a state machine with basic states.
+it features a simple playable character and a state machine with basic states.

 **Built with Godot 4.2**